Six Senses Bhutan

 1,500 square meters

-of the ancient church façade has been restored
+of the ancient church façade have been restored

-historical baptism site (oldest in Rome) located under our basement
+historical baptism site (one of the oldest in Rome) located under our basement

 from the hotel to The Pantheon historical site or the Trevi Fountain